Mwaisaks/EventTicketingPlatform/README.md

 **Role Based Access**
 * Extracted the roles from jwts
 Create a custom JWT converter in your config package; converts jwt to jwt authentication token
-* use the converter in your SecurityConfig.java file replace the `Customizer.withDefaults`
+* use the converter in your SecurityConfig.java file, inject it in the arguments and replace the `Customizer.withDefaults`

 **Lock Down Endpoints**
 Use requestMatchers...hasRole in SecurityConfig.java class